TechBeastz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 Laser printers are often used in large offices and workplaces where printing jobs are done frequently.
-The major focus is not about producing high-quality images but printing large volumes of text-heavy documents.
+The major focus is not on producing high-quality images but on printing large volumes of text-heavy documents.

 One of the major differences and also the most important feature of a laser printer is that it prints faster than inkjet printers.
 Usually, they produce shaper & darker texts with small fonts and thin lines, therefore, it is a better choice for people who want to print more texts than images.

 Laser printers are great for completing a large volume of printing jobs.
 However, they need to be warmed up before use and they can’t print on varieties of surfaces like the inkjets.
 Simple images will come out fine, but smooth and full-colored photos may not turn out as expected.